Porky's: Home media

+Porky's was released on VHS in July 1983, by Fox Video.
+It proved successful in the video rental market, finishing in the top 40 video rentals of 1983 in the United States.

 On May 22, 2007, 20th Century Fox Home Entertainment released all three films in an "Ultimate Collection" box set on DVD.

 The DVD of the film from the "Ultimate Collection" was also released as a stand-alone release called the "One Size Fits All" Edition and includes a retrospective featurette with Bob Clark, a discussion on how Porky's is a comedy classic, movie commentary by Clark, the theatrical trailer, two television spots, trailers for Porky's II: The Next Day and Porky's Revenge!, and the sales pitch for the Porky's video game.

 Porky's was released on Blu-ray on September 25, 2012.
 The bonus material for the Blu-ray is the bonus material from the "One Size Fits All" Edition that focuses on the movie itself.
 The trailers for Porky's II: The Next Day and Porky's Revenge!, and the Porky's video game sales pitch were not included as bonus materials for the Blu-ray release.